-Do not give your medicine to anyone else.

-Do not stop taking your medicine or change the dosage without checking with your doctor.
-You may become pregnant if you are not using any other contraceptive and you stop taking

-ROSALEE, or do not take a tablet every day.
+- Give this medicine to anyone else. - Take this medicine to treat any other condition unless your doctor tells you to. - Stop taking your medicine, or change the dosage, without first checking with your doctor.
+You may become pregnant if you are not using any other contraceptive and you stop taking this medicine, or do not take a tablet every day.